ApryseSDK/pdftron-react-native/README.md

 If true, the viewer will add padding to take account of status bar.
 Default to false.
 ##### autoSaveEnabled
 bool, optional
+##### hideAnnotationMenu
+array of `Config.Tools` string constants, optional Defines annotation types that will not show the default annotation menu
 ##### annotationMenuItems
 array of `Config.AnnotationMenu` string constants, optional Defines menu items that can show when an annotation is selected.